Casassarnau/django-jwt-oidc/README.md

 ```python
 JWT_OPENID2_URL = 'https://localhost:8000'
 ```
-**Developing only:** If this setting is set to `'local'`, it will deploy a fake openid service, you will need to inlcude the `'django_jwt.urls'` on your urls.py and also set `DEFAULT_DOMAIN` to your app domain.
+**Developing only:** If this setting is set to `'fake'`, it will deploy a fake openid service, you will need to inlcude the `'django_jwt.urls'` on your urls.py and also set `DEFAULT_DOMAIN` to your app domain.

 ### JWT_RENAME_ATTRIBUTES
 Dictionary to redirect the data and the `sub` attribute into the User attributes.